bhanML/SIGUA/README.md

 # SIGUA
-ICML'20: SIGUA: Forgetting May Make Learning with Noisy Labels More Robust
+ICML'20: SIGUA: Forgetting May Make Learning with Noisy Labels More Robust (stay tuned)

+## Other reproducible version
+Please check the other reproducible code: https://github.com/yeachan-kr/pytorch-sigua